Jitesh-Khuttan/Family-Tree/README.md

 # Family-Tree

-This is REST API implemented in flask capable of keeping track of people and the connections between them.
+This is a REST API implemented in flask capable of keeping track of people and the connections between them.

 ## How to execute: